MatteoGuardamagna/Hybrid_drive/videos/README.md

 # Video Gallery

+Drive building:

+* A video showing the insertion of the probe in the drive [here](https://github.com/MatteoGuardamagna/Hybrid_drive/blob/main/videos/probe_placement.mp4)
+* A video showing the positioning of the probe in the support structure [here](https://github.com/MatteoGuardamagna/Hybrid_drive/blob/main/videos/probe_positioning.mp4)

 ### Mouse implanted with the Hybrid drive in the homecage (connected the the Open Ephys recording system).
 Notice that rearing behaviours are not impeded.